SniperDZ-Pro/Email_Phishing/README.md

    - Identify any URLs in the email body and extract the domain name.
 You can use regular expressions or a URL parsing tool to assist in this task.

 3. **Is the domain mentioned in the previous question suspicious?**
    - Investigate the domain using online tools like [VirusTotal](https://www.virustotal.com/), [URLVoid](https://www.urlvoid.com/), or a WHOIS lookup service.
-Check if the domain has been flagged or is newly registered, as phishing domains often have limited history.
+Check if the domain has been flagged or is newly registered, as phishing domains often have a limited history.

 4. **What is the body SHA-256 of the domain?**
    - Generate the SHA-256 hash for the email body using a hash generator.
 This can help in comparing the email content to known phishing campaigns.